xeruf/kull/README.md

 Since there is no single definition of what constitutes a "scope", the script requires a file `.dev/scopes.txt` in the repository.
 It should contain a newline-separated list of scopes that are allowed in the project.

 The script allows an additional commit type called *rework* for migration from a less strict convention or for beta stages where commits often end up too broad to fit into a single type.
+For mature projects it should be removed from the hook (by modifying the Regex at line 12) since it is unhelpful in the long-term.
-However, it should not be used in production code, so for a mature project it might be removed from the hook.
-A *release* type is also included in case the project wants to specially highlight release commits.
+It also adds a *release* type in case the project wants to specially highlight release commits that only bump version numbers - it may be removed as well.

 ## 2. Branching